 As part of the construction of your premises, you will also need to contact South East Water to determine if you require a grease trap or oil interceptor.
 For further information, contact South East Water on 131 867 or visit the South East Water website.

 Food safety program and food safety training

-Information about the class of registration can be found on the Department of Health and Human Services website.
+Information about the class of registration can be found on the Department of Health Services website.